7 Common Personal Loan Mistakes to Avoid

 Lower Interest Rates Than Credit Cards

-Personal loan interest rates are often lower than credit card interest rates.
-Personal loan rates start around 5% for people with good credit.
+Compared to credit card interest rates, personal loan interest rates are frequently lower.
+Personal loan rates start at around 5% for people with good credit.
 Even people with poor credit may not be charged interest rates in the double digits.
 When you hold a balance on your credit cards, the interest accumulates.

 Collateral Is Not Always Required